KopiasCsaba/ccp_audio_system_manual/for_online_managers/video_editing.md

 3. Select the video file
 4. Mark regions (you want to KEEP not those you want to delete!):
     * Mark IN point
-        * Move the playhead to the position where you want the IN point to be.
+        * Move the play-head to the position where you want the IN point to be.
         * Fine-tune the alignment with the keyframe buttons.
             * <img src="assets/video/llc-keyframe-buttons.png">
         * Mark the beginning by pressing the "Start current segment" button.
             * <img src="assets/video/llc-buttons-in.png">

     * Mark OUT point
-        * Move the playhead to the position where you want the OUT point to be.
+        * Move the play head to the position where you want the OUT point to be.
         * Fine-tune the alignment with the keyframe buttons.
             * <img src="assets/video/llc-keyframe-buttons.png">
         * Mark the end by pressing the "End current segment" button.